 Sourcing is the first and most important step in the recruitment process as it is the first filter that defines the kind of candidates you are getting.

 Hence, it is essential to have a robust sourcing strategy in place so that there is no gap between expectations and results when it comes to new hiring.

 Hackathons are also a great way to source passive candidates.
-Tech professionals are always on the lookout for exciting new challenges to work on and if you market your hackathon well, you might invite the curiosity of passive candidates to look at your brand and problem, even participate in it.
+Tech professionals are always on the lookout for exciting new challenges to work on and if you market your ideathon well, you might invite the curiosity of passive candidates to look at your brand and problem, even participate in it.
 Another great advantage of conducting a hackathon is to create a talent pipeline for future hiring needs.

 Hackathons are a great way to gather and review a vast pool of talent in a short time.
 Often, long and unstructured screening processes result in a loss of interest of candidates and wastage of time for recruiters.

 Hackathons guarantee an excellent assessment process within a very short time frame.
-Not only do recruiters get acquainted to a participant's core skills, but hackathons are a great platform to analyze the cognitive and behavioral parameters required by the employer.
+Not only do recruiters get acquainted with a participant’s core skills, but hackathons are a great platform to analyze the cognitive and behavioral parameters required by the employer.

 In a fast-changing landscape of work, learning agility and problem-solving are few of the most desired skills in a potential employee.
-Hackathons give organizations a ground to test participants on entrepreneurial innovation, high order and time-bound problem-solving, effective communication, compatibility with a team and business objectives.
+Hackathons give organizations a ground to test participants on entrepreneurial innovation, high order and time-bound problem-solving, effective communication, compatibility with a team, and business objectives.

 Long and unstructured processes often result in losing out on the right tech talent, making it a major challenge in the tech recruitment process.

 According to the Tech Hiring & Technology Adoption Trends 2019 report, a tech position on an average takes about a month to close.

 However, hackathons solve this problem as they are time-bound, and one can close a position in as short a span as three days.